 Note that reflecting on all your activities should be continuous.

-Practicing is about using your skills in the workplace, applying knowledge learned and engaging in an activity for the purpose of improving something, solving problems.
+Practicing is about using your skills in the workplace, applying knowledge learned and engaging in an activity for the purpose of improvement, solving problems, etc.

 - Undertaking specific CI projects

 - Participating in improvement events

 - Fulfilling the requirements a lean/CI focused job or role

 Learning is about acquiring lean oriented knowledge or skills through formal education, training, research, study and on the job experience.

 Communicating is about sharing opinions, exchanging or imparting knowledge among colleagues, networks, communities or organisations.

 Communicating is sub divided into SHARING KNOWLEDGE and TEACHING & GUIDING